SPOILER ALERT: THE WHOLE POINT OF THIS POST IS TO ANALYZE THE MUCH-DEBATED ENDING OF DIANNA WYNNE JONES’ FIRE AND HEMLOCK.

-When Tom says it’s from playing the cello in Australia, that’s all, he is not ignoring everything else going on merely to continue debating literary styles.
-He is trying to deny that he has imagined a story line where Polly dresses wounds on his silken, muscular back.
+When Tom says it’s from playing the cello in Australia, that’s all, he is not ignoring everything else going on merely to continue debating literary prose.
+He is trying to deny that he has imagined a storyline line in which Polly dresses wounds on his silken, muscular back.

 Does Polly believe him?